SexyBombe/groupme-ch5/README.txt

 I'm sdlong, it's my Ruby on Rails Study demo

-Version : ch.4 : group have member funtion, user can join & quit group, post need join group first
+Version : ch.5 : add account funtion, now can list your groups and post what you belong